 Skiing in Utah

-Home to the 'Greatest Snow on Earth' Utah resorts receives up to 500” of the lightest, driest powder in the World - really the Powder Mecca of North America.
+Home to the 'Greatest Snow on Earth' Utah resorts receive up to 500” of the lightest, driest powder in the World.
+Utah ski holidays really are the Powder Mecca of North America.

-The majority of the skiing is within 3 adjacent canyons of which the main places to stay are Park City, Solitude and Snowbird, only 45 minutes drive from each other.
+The majority of the ski areas are within three adjacent canyons of which the main places to stay are Park City, Solitude and Snowbird, only 45 minutes drive from each other.
 You can therefore base yourself in any resort and then use it as a base to explore all six resorts on the area lift passes.

 Park City is the main “ski town” in the area and has the biggest selection of accommodation for all budgets, which why it is the most popular place to stay.
 There is a huge array of terrain on your door-step and it has all the charms of an old silver mining town but with the amenities of a modern resort town.